msucedo/HWdapp/README.md

 Please note the goal of this repository is to give a clearer path of how to locally build dapps, I found myself having trouble to understand how to develop locally and now that I have a kinda better idea I wanted to share with anyone interested the tools that I used and make available this simple template.

 - note1: these are not the only tools available to build and deploy dapps.
+- note2: I used solidity 0.8.4 - (no specific reason)
+- note3: regarding the alchemy.com account, it is free, from there we just need to create an app and copy the its key
+- note4: get fake ether for rinkeby testnet: https://faucet.rinkeby.io
+- note5: I did not talk about some steps because I though you could handle them by yourself (funding your metamask with fake ether, create an alchemy account, etc)
-- note2: any questions, comments, suggestions feel free to ping me at discord @msaucedo#2231
+- note6: any questions, comments, suggestions feel free to ping me at discord @msaucedo#2231
-- note3: I used solidity 0.8.4 - (no specific reason)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)